 One of the biggest problems is the inability to accurately track and control the fabric and fiber manufacturing process.
+Information is often murky and obfuscated from consumers.

 Fibers can be divided into three groups: Natural Fibers stemming from vegetable (cotton, flax, hemp) or animal (wool, silk), Synthetic Fibers based on minerals and oil (polyester, acrylic), and Man-made cellulosic fibers (bamboo, lyocell, viscose).